h7b/h7b-dendron/notes/notes.daily.2022-11-07.little-book-that-still-beats-the-market.md

 - Rank them by 2 conditions
     - `low PE` (1 for lowest PE, 10 for highest) and
     - `high ROA` (1 for highest ROA, 10 for lowest)
-- Sort their scores by ASC order
+- Sort their scores by ASC order since you want the total score as low as possible
 - then invest in the top 5 companies of this sorted list.